Henderson Police Target Pedestrian Safety

-Henderson, Nev. – Keeping Henderson roads safe is everyone’s responsibility, whether you are traveling by foot, bicycle, motorcycle, or vehicle.
-In an effort to make the roadways safer, Henderson Police Department Traffic officers will be looking for motorists not paying attention to pedestrians in crosswalks and pedestrians not crossing streets safely or legally.
+Henderson, Nev. – With most students returning to school next week, keeping our children safe is a top priority.
+In an effort to make the roadways safer and shift the mindset to pedestrian safety for the beginning of the upcoming school year, Henderson Police and their law enforcement partners will be looking for motorists not paying attention to pedestrians in crosswalks and pedestrians not crossing streets safely or legally.

-Henderson Police will be joined by other area police officers for this enforcement effort that starts Wednesday and continues until May 13.
+Henderson Police are joined by other area police officers for this Joining Forces enforcement effort that began on August 7 and continues through August 14.
 Officers will target intersections with clearly marked crosswalks using saturation patrols.
-Officers will also be looking for speeders during this ninth Joining Forces event of the year.

 To prevent accidents involving vehicles and pedestrians, Henderson Police offer the following safety recommendations for all who use the road:

 • Always yield to pedestrians in a crosswalk.
 Every intersection where two streets meet is a legal crosswalk, whether or not it is marked.

 • Stop well back from a crosswalk to give other vehicles an opportunity to see the crossing pedestrians so they can stop, too.

 • Never pass vehicles stopped at a crosswalk.
 They are stopped to allow pedestrians to cross the street.

 • Remain stopped until pedestrians have crossed all the lanes in the direction you are traveling, or they reach the median.

 • Walk on a sidewalk or path as far from traffic as possible.